googlicius/angular2-hd-table/README.md

 # angular2-hd-table
 This module help to build quickly a table come with many features like: filtering, sorting, pagination,... in client or server side.
-Full of extendable, you can cumstom everything you want in a beautiful way.
+Full of extendable, you can custom everything you want in a beautiful way.
 ### This library currently under active development.
 ---
 ## Dependencies: